-The inspector had the opportunity to meet with ten staff members (in two groups) on the day of inspection to discuss their views regarding the service and their feedback is included within the body of this report.
+The inspector had the opportunity to meet with three staff members on the day of inspection to discuss their views regarding the service and their feedback is included within the body of this report.
 Staff feedback detailed appropriate line management support and competence.
 Discussion with the staff group during inspection supported that they have an appropriate knowledge in the area of recording.
 Staff also described recruitment processes in line with the agency policy and procedure.